Effective Date of Policy:

 - For a person under the age of 21 to possess alcohol with the intent to consume it.
 Those found guilty of violating this law shall be punished by a fine of not more than $50 and/or required to complete an alcohol awareness program and/or required to provide up to 30 hours of community service;

-- For any person under the age of 21 to present or offer any written evidence of age which is false, fraudulent or not actually his own, for the purpose of purchasing or attempting to purchase alcohol.
+- For any person under the age of 21 to present or offer any written evidence of age which is false, fraudulent or not actually their own, for the purpose of purchasing or attempting to purchase alcohol.
 Those found guilty of violating this law shall be punished by a fine of not more than $100, and/or required to complete an alcohol awareness program and/or required to provide up to 30 hours of community service.
 Additionally, if it is found that a New York State driver’s license was the written evidence of age used for the purpose of the purchase or attempted purchase, the person’s license to drive a motor vehicle may be suspended for 90 days.
 Lastly, alteration of the required forms of identification (driver’s license, passport or armed forces ID card) may constitute “possession of a forged instrument…with intent to defraud,” which is a Class D felony under New York State penal law.

 Legal Consequences of Operating a Vehicle While Under the Influence of Alcohol or Drugs

 - Operating a Motor Vehicle After Consuming Alcohol While Under Age 21.
-Any person under age 21 who operates a motor vehicle after having consumed alcohol, as determined by a blood-alcohol content of at least .02%, may be referred to the Department of Motor Vehicles for license suspension or revocation, and a $125 charge.
+Any person under age 21 who operates a motor vehicle after having consumed alcohol, as determined by a blood-alcohol content of at least .02%, may be referred to the Department of Motor Vehicles for license suspension or revocation, suspension fee, and a $125 charge.
 V&T Law § 1192-a.